How to Become an Oncologist?

 Are you thinking about a career in oncology after high school?
-Well, you know you have to pass exceptionally on your final high school exam.
+You know you have to pass exceptionally on your final high school exam.
 Joining Med School is no joke.
-After high school, you will need to pass the MCAT, the Medical College Admission Test, to enter Med school.
+After high school, you will need to start practicing for the MCAT, the Medical College Admission Test, to enter Med school.

 What should you do to become an oncologist?

 Becoming a doctor isn’t something you think of overnight.
 It is a sensitive and complex career.
 That is why you need to plan and focus on your academic performance and passion while still in high school.
 If you aren’t ready to commit to long working hours for patients and dealing with depressing situations in the future, forget oncology altogether.